asudbury/modern-monorepo-template/README.md

 # Modern Monorepo Template

+A modern, accessibility-first monorepo for React 19, Node.js, and TypeScript 5, powered by pnpm, Turborepo, and Lerna.
+Strict on accessibility, performance, and code quality.

 ## 📚 DeepWiki Project Knowledge Base

 > **Explore the full documentation, architecture, and deep technical notes for this project on DeepWiki:**